Office of Academic Excellence and Effectiveness

 Under the leadership of the Tiffin University Outcomes Assessment Council, the Academic Outcomes Assessment Committee, and the University Curriculum Committee, this office directs the institutional assessment program for TU including four assessment components: entry/exit level; general education; program learning outcomes; and student/alumni satisfaction and the student experience.
-Please click on the About Assessment for a complete description of the various institutional assessment programs.
 This office collaborates with the TU Institutional Research office and the TU Academic Deans Council in administering and analyzing various assessment efforts.

-“Consistent with the missions of Tiffin University, The Higher Learning Commission (HLC) of the North Central Association (NCA) and The Ohio Board of Regents (OBR), The Tiffin University Outcomes Assessment Advisory Council (OAAC) communicates accreditation expectations to all university constituencies and facilitates the development of outcome assessment processes to inspire a culture committed to significant student learning.”
+“Consistent with the missions of Tiffin University, The Higher Learning Commission (HLC) and The Ohio Department of Higher Education, The Tiffin University Outcomes Assessment Advisory Council (OAAC) communicates accreditation expectations to all university constituencies and facilitates the development of outcome assessment processes to inspire a culture committed to significant student learning.”

 Assessment of student learning in all academic units is a beneficial tool for facilitating dialogue about the curriculum and encouraging continuous programmatic improvement throughout the campus.
 Program Outcomes Assessment provides feedback to an academic unit on the performance of its curriculum; thereby allowing informed decisions regarding the need for changes.
 Assessment is, therefore an integral part of the commitment at TU to sustain and enhance academic quality and the student's educational experience.

 OAAC supports the idea that academic units are best suited to determine how to assess their students’ learning outcomes and how to use assessment results for program improvement.
 The Council and the Office of Assessment and Accreditation work to facilitate assessment activities by providing information, guidelines, and other resources to conduct effective assessment and by coordinating assessment at the program and institutional level.